llevasseur/photoscape-editor/README.md

  - Take url and determine relevant stats.
  - Save as json.

+#### Info Needed
+ - Final score between the two teams - INT(2)
+ - Shots on goal for both teams - INT(3)
+ - Hits for both teams - INT(3)
+ - Powerplay fraction for both teams - STRING(5)
+ - Faceoff wins for both teams - INT(3)

+ - For each Canucks goal:
+ - Last name of goal scorer, their total goal number, which period, and at what time in the period.
+ - Last name of primary assistor, their total assists.
+ - Last name of secondary assistor, their total assists.

 2. PhotoScape Editor
  - Unzip template input json format.
  - Alter json file and zip file as psxprj or jpg.

+#### Final Score
+ - Canucks Logo
+ - Opposition Logo - Need to request from Kyle
+ - Final Score between the two teams
+ - Shots on goal for both teams
+ - Hits for both teams
+ - Powerplay fraction for both teams
+ - Faceoff wins for both teams
+ - Win or Lose
+ - Date in form MMM DD, YYYY, could be D

+#### Box Score
+ - Column list of Goal information, left is always Canucks.
+ - Period - (Time Scored)
+ - G: Last name of goal scorer (# of goals)
+ - A: Last name of primary assistor (# of assists)(optional), last name of secondary assistor (# of assists)(optional)

+ - On the other side:
+ - (Time Scored) - Period
+ - Last name of goal scorer :G
+ - Last name of primary assistor (optional), last name of secondary assistor (optional) :A

+#### Other
+Maybe I should keep a small database for canucks players' stats.
+That would be useful to get total goals and total assists for players.
+Also would be interesting to track stats in general about those players as it caters to our audience.

+Format: JSON
+ESPN Data:
+ - G
+ - A
+ - +/-
+ - S

 ## Installation
 [Todo]